Robinpig/Note/docs/CS/Java/JDK/Concurrency/JMM.md

-Variants of lock rule apply to volatile fields and thread control Writing a volatile has same basic memory effects as unlock Reading a volatile has same basic memory effects as lock
+Variants of lock rule apply to volatile fields and thread control
+- Writing a volatile has same basic memory effects as unlock
+- Reading a volatile has same basic memory effects as lock

 Similarly for thread start and termination

 Details differ from locks in minor ways

+- visually
+- prevent reorder

 ### Final fields